Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 jetpack 5:
 - By electrictaco.
-- Collab with JustHyperCL, RetroAdvance64.
+- Collab with AsRenCL, RetroAdvance64.

 jetpack 6:
 - By Sharkcrome.